beanjs/beanjs-offical/content/beanio/inner/global.md

 // prints 'Hello World' every second
 ```

-If you want to stop your function from being called, pass the number that
+If you want to stop your function from being called, pass the number that was
-was returned by `setInterval` into the `clearInterval` function.
+returned by `setInterval` into the `clearInterval` function.

 > **Note:** If `setDeepSleep(true)` has been called and the interval is greater than 5 seconds, Espruino may execute the interval up to 1 second late.
 This is because Espruino can only wake from deep sleep every second - and waking early would cause Espruino to waste power while it waited for the correct time.

 ### setSleepIndicator(pin)

-::i-chinese{sha="0ad2d1f72bd51db12bd8db0f862dca3fc103d4d4e566234cf400c08e4fee16d9"}
+::i-chinese{sha="8f23f29fd4718843ed59c1e64106ef23537d06f9fdbc0177077c8ed8d1eb9903"}
 ::
-When Espruino is asleep, set the pin specified here low (when it's awake, set it high).
+When Espruino is asleep, set the pin specified here low (when it's awake, set it
+high).
 Set this to undefined to disable the feature.

 ### setTime(time)

-::i-chinese{sha="ec4173a776e5675339d1c99e310165f9be3d73025c7c28347973f4bb29da7824"}
+::i-chinese{sha="6222e321586565cdcdb815aa8540c8aee4130bf30d2200ed65648da4ef7e7b1c"}
 ::
-Set the current system time in seconds (to the nearest second).
+Set the current system time in seconds (`time` can be a floating point value).

-This is used with `getTime`, the time reported from `setWatch`, as
+This is used with `getTime`, the time reported from `setWatch`, as well as when
-well as when using `new Date()`.
+using `new Date()`.

-`Date.prototype.getTime()` reports the time in milliseconds, so
+`Date.prototype.getTime()` reports the time in milliseconds, so you can set the
-you can set the time to a `Date` object using:
+time to a `Date` object using:

 ```javascript
 setTime((new Date("Tue, 19 Feb 2019 10:57")).getTime()/1000)